ajyey/fastmail-masked-email/README.md

 #### Delete
 A masked email can be deleted by calling the `deleteEmail` method and passing in the masked email `id` and the `session` object.
 Any email sent to a deleted masked email will be sent to the trash.
-A deleted email can be restored by `enable`-ing it again at which point it will continue to receive emails.
+A deleted email can be restored by enabling it again at which point it will continue to receive emails.

 ```typescript
 import { deleteEmail, getSession } from 'fastmail-masked-email';